 The Mass Code will be periodically updated and new versions will be released to trained metrologists when available.
+The software will not be provided to laboratories where trained staff are no longer employed.

 Approved Weighing Designs

 The Office of Weights and Measures recognizes a variety of weighing designs such as those found in NBS Technical Notes 844 and 952, and the NIST/SEMATECH e-Handbook.
 However, weighing designs are used throughout the world with variations from those presented in NIST publications.
 Metrologists should use good judgment in developing unusual weighing designs and may submit them to NIST for review or validation whenever appropriate.
 Any designs submitted to NIST for review should be accompanied by sufficient experimental data to provide adequate evaluation.
 Metrologists should consider, and be able to justify, variations in weighing designs, the selection and use of check standards, length of designs and time restraints particularly with respect to drift, selection of balance, use of sensitivity weights, etc., to suit particular calibration applications.
 With the use of electronic mass comparators, length of time during a design and fatigue of the operator (which affect design selection) are of less concern than with the older mechanical balances.
 When developing new designs, another consideration should be that weights of equal nominal values should have the same uncertainty.
 NIST/OWM strongly recommends designs that incorporate check standards for process and standard verification.